 Also known as Tamarack, this conifer is predominantly found in the northeast region of Washington, occurring sporadically along the east slope of the Cascades at elevations above 3,000 feet.
-Western larch is the only deciduous conifer currently native to this region.
-A vigorous, upright tree that can extend 150 feet tall with a trunk diameter of up to 3 feet.
-Often found as a pioneering species, good for use in open, disturbed, restoration sites.
-Grows best in well drained sites with partial shade to full sun.
+Western larch is the only deciduous conifer native to this region.
+A vigorous, upright tree that can extend 150 feet tall with a trunk diameter of up to 3 feet, Western Larch is often a pioneering species.
+It is good for use in open or disturbed restoration sites.
+Grows best in well-drained sites with partial shade to full sun.
 Seeds are eaten by several species of birds and mammals, and grouse eat the fallen needles.
-Its bright gold autumn color is valued in the ornamental industry.
+Its bright gold autumn color is valued for its ornamental properties.

 Western Larch